specklesystems/speckle-docs/dev/server-manualsetup.md

 This will:

 - Run PostgreSQL inside docker, with data files stored in `/opt/speckle/postgres-data/`
-- Run Redis inside docker, with data files stored in `/opt/speckle/redis-data/`
+- Run Valkey inside docker, with data files stored in `/opt/speckle/redis-data/`
 - Run MinIO inside docker, with data files stored in `/opt/speckle/minio-data/`
 - Run the Server component, configured for this environment.
 - Run the Frontend component, exposing port 80 to the network the VM is in.